 You can learn about your market, discover new strategies and even find what users think by tracking your competitors.

-✅ Reply to customers that talk about you
+✅ Reply to customers that talk about your business

 If you read comments referring to your business, you should answer them.
 You will establish a direct relationship with users and improve your image on the market and social networks.

 Find keywords and hashtags that are related to your content, business, products or market.
-It’s an effective way to learn about people’s opinion, what they are talking about and what they like or not.
-You will discover very useful and interesting info.
+It’s an effective way to learn about people’s opinion, what they are talking about and what they like and dislike.
+This information will be useful when you go to create content, and for your business development.

 You can use Metricool’s Hashtag Tracker to monitor keywords, hashtags or personal accounts on Twitter or Instagram.